 - Keep track of your working hours!
 When you work from home, the quiet atmosphere is deceitful, you can easily lose track of time.
 Your brain will not be happy about this.
 Set up notifications to know when the working day starts and ends.

 - A breath of fresh air a day keeps the doctor away!
-Most often, when working remotely, we leave our houses seldomly.
+Most often, when working remotely, we seldom leave our houses.
 Our bodies will not be happy about this.
 Your brain needs some fresh air for smooth operating.
 If you can’t go outside without being arrested, open your windows at least three times a day to air the premises.

 - Organize your workplace!
 No sofas, no beds!
 Such places can’t tune you up for productive work.
 It’s better to start your day at the table, where you can sit at the most comfortable and healthy position.
 Your work will go smoother and your back will not experience any pain.